KRM7/gapp/docs/encodings.md

 using Population = std::vector<Candidate<GeneType>>;
 ```

 ### Mixed encodings

 For mixed encodings, where each gene might have a different type, the
-recommendation is to use `std::variant` for the gene type.
+recommendation is to use `std::variant` or a similar type for the gene
+type.

 ### Variable chromosome lengths